|

 any reduction in exposure provided by hearing protection.

-The full text of the Control of Noise at Work
+The complete Control of Noise at Work

-Regulations 2005 and the full text of the Control of Noise
+Regulations 2005 and the Control of Noise

-Guidance on the 2005 Regulations can be found in the free HSE leaflet Noise at Work
+Guidance on the 2005 Regulations can be found in the free HSE leaflet Noise at Work and in

-book Controlling Noise at Work (L108) (ISBN 0-7176-6164-4) available from HSE Books or from bookshops, price
+the book Controlling Noise at Work (L108) (ISBN 0-7176-6164-4) available from HSE Books or

 Background to the Noise Regulations